Energy Valuation Conference

 What makes energy valuation so important to appraisers?

-This very dynamic and cyclical industry affects all cities across the world from Denver to Houston to South America.
-Even if your client isn’t an energy company, energy can still play a vital role in its performance.
+This very dynamic and cyclical industry affects all cities around the world.
+Even if your client isn’t an energy company, energy can still play a vital role in its performance, cost structure and profitability.

-What did attendees take away from 2019 EVC?
-Diversified attendees made perfect networking.
+What did attendees take away from 2020 EVC?

-The 143 attendees (25% from out of state) gained a better understanding of the current economic and geopolitical conditions of the industry, and found solutions to challenges faced in energy valuations.
+205 attendees (75% were from 13 states beyond Houston, and as far away as Brazil, Kazakhstan, and Canada) gained a better understanding of the current economic and geopolitical conditions of the industry, and discussed solutions to the current challenges faced in energy valuations.
 EVC is a very holistic and well-rounded conference that attendees enjoy and learn from – not just appraisers.
-2019 attendees included: 35% CPAs, 25% ASA.BVs, 20% ASA.M&E, 15% CFAs, 10% Engineers/Industry executives.

 2019 ENERGY VALUATION CONFERENCE RECAP

 The Houston Chapter’s 2019 Energy Valuation Conference presented a comprehensive overview of valuation issues in the energy industry, including 3 M&E speakers, 4 BV speakers, and an industry spokesman on the Current State of the Oilfield Services Industry as lunch speaker.

 Topics covered all aspects of o/g valuation, including Permian Basin asset development activity, mineral & royalty valuation issues, upstream valuations in US onshore unconventional shale, midstream valuations, valuation of power plants, oilfield services & equipment - M&A, derivatives & hedges accounting in energy, reserve definitions, valuation of water (Permian Basin), and valuation trends.